Speak Laurie Halse Anderson Chapter Summaries: The Shocking Twist You Missed In “Speak” Revealed!

 Chapter 5 – “The Tree”

 Melinda’s tree project evolves.
-So she paints a tree with broken branches, each representing a part of herself she’s lost.
+She paints a tree with broken branches, each representing a part of herself she’s lost.
 The image is a visual metaphor for her fractured identity.

 Why it matters: The tree becomes a recurring symbol throughout the novel.